Locally symmetric spaces and K-theory of number fields: Introduction

-In the case of cusped locally symmetric spaces (with possibly more than one cusp) it would have seemed more natural to stick to the approach of Cisneros-Molina and Jones, and in fact this approach generalizes to locally symmetric spaces in a completely straightforward way (see section 4.1).
-However, we did not succeed to evaluate the Borel regulator (in order to discuss nontriviality and ${\Bbb Q}$-independence of the obtained invariants) in this approach.
+Our construction for closed locally symmetric spaces in Section 2 is a straightforward generalization of \cite{gon}.
+In the case of cusped locally symmetric spaces (with possibly more than one cusp) it would have seemed more natural to stick to the approach of \cite{cj}, and in fact this approach generalizes to locally symmetric spaces in a completely straightforward way.
+However, we did not succeed to evaluate the Borel class (in order to discuss nontriviality of the obtained invariants) in this approach.
 On the other hand, Goncharov's approach, even in the case of only one cusp, uses very special properties of the spinor representation, which can not be generalized to other representations.

 Therefore, our argument is sort of a mixture of both approaches.
-On the one hand it is closer in spirit to the arguments of \cite{gon} (but with the cuspidal completion in section 4.2 memorizing the geometry of {\em distinct} cusps), on the other hand the argument in section 4.3 uses arguments from \cite{cj} to circumvent the very special group-homological arguments that were applied in \cite{gon} in the special setting of the half-spinor representations.
+On the one hand it is closer in spirit to the arguments of \cite{gon} (but with the cuspidal completion in Section 4.2 memorizing the geometry of {\em distinct} cusps), on the other hand the argument in Section 4.3 uses arguments from \cite{cj} to circumvent the very special group-homological arguments that were applied in \cite{gon} in the special setting of the half-spinor representations.

-Of course, it should be interesting to relate the different constructions in a more direct way.
+Of course, it should be interesting to relate the different constructions more directly.